 Rare Beauty is not owned by a parent company that tests on animals.

-No, Rare Beauty is not sold in mainland China.
+No, Rare Beauty is not sold where animal testing is required by law.

 No, Rare Beauty is not certified by any organizations.